 - How much are dues?

 Join us at the next meeting or public operating session.
 Bring your locomotive if you like and we’ll get started.
 New members need to find their own “niche” within the club.
-You just never know how some skill, knowledge, tool or relationship you have, may be of use to the club, and the gift that you have may not be in the form of modeling skill.
+You never know how some skill, knowledge, tool, or relationship you have may be of use to the club, and the gift you have may not be in the form of modeling skill.
 If you wish to submit an application, click HERE, print the document, fill it out and mail it in or bring it to the club.

 Model railroading is a very diversified hobby.
-Some people attempt to grasp all of it while other tend to specialize.
+Some people attempt to grasp all of it while others tend to specialize.
 This could include bench work, construction electrical, electronics, scenery, weathering, operations, building structures, history and much more.
-There is something here for just about everyone that enjoys trains.
+There is something here for just about everyone who enjoys trains.